 e.
 Paths shall provide direct routes that pedestrians will use between buildings, adjacent rights-ofway, and adjacent commercial developments.
 They shall be clearly identified.
-They shall be laid out to attract use and to discourage people from cutting through parking lots and impacting environmentally sensitive areas.
+They shall be laid out to attract use and to discourage people from cutting through parking lots and impacting f.
+At least one entrance to the building shall be on the main street, or as close as possible to the main street.
+The entrance shall be designed to identify itself as a main point of ingress/egress.